ellipinnock/2014-02-03-TGAC/lessons/thw-python/vars-types/tutorial.md

 ---
 layout: lesson
 root: ../../..
-title: The Basics of Python
+github_username: apawlik
+bootcamp_slug: 2014-02-03-TGAC
+title: Variables and data types
 ---
 **Based on materials by: Milad Fatenejad, Katy Huff, Tommy Guy, Joshua R. Smith, Will Trimble, and many more**

 ## Introduction

-This lecture is on basic programming in python.
-In order to do the examples, we are going to use an environment called IPython notebook.
+This lecture is on basic programming in Python.
+In order to do the examples, we are going to use an environment called IPython Notebook.
+IPython Notebook uses files with *.ipynb extension.
-I expect this lecture to be interactive, so stop me at any point if you have questions.

 The correct power dynamic is that people are the masters and the machines are servants.
 The computer is a hammer; it exists to help us get things done.
 We can hammer nails with the handle, with the claw of the hammer; some of us even hammer nails with bricks.
 But when you learn what part of the hammer works best with nails, and have some experience swinging it, you spend less time worrying about the hammering and more time worrying about your furniture.

-So now would be a good time to roll out [PEP 20, The Zen of Python] (http://www.python.org/dev/peps/pep-0020/)
+So now would be a good time to roll out [PEP 20, The Zen of Python] (http://www.Python.org/dev/peps/pep-0020/)

 > Beautiful is better than ugly.
 > Explicit is better than implicit.